redpwn/jsrcds/README.md

 solution:

 - ctf runners can just run `rcds deploy`
-- challenge authors can write in a simple challenge format (which will synthesize terraform)
+- challenge authors can write in a simple typescript challenge format
-- challenge config extenders can write typescript (and rcds will hook that up to terraform)
+- challenge config extenders can write typescript to extend it

+we're so back